Voquent offers a unique and effective approach to casting for voice over artists, be it for a local or large scale multinational project.

 When you first register with Voquent, you’ll be able to upload 30 samples to your profile.
 To increase your chances of getting work, you’ll need to fill your profile with a range of samples.

-If you haven’t used your allowance of 30 samples, or you’ve not uploaded samples in different tones, you will not be as visible in search and you may attract less interest to your profile.
+If you haven’t used your allowance of 30 samples, or you’ve not uploaded samples in different styles and tones, you will not be as visible in search and you may attract less interest to your profile.
 There’s also a chance that the samples you’ve uploaded are less in demand and aren’t being searched that often.
+If you are logged in and viewing your samples, the play counter identified at the bottom of each one will provide an indication of this.

-Top Tip: Remember you can also change the picture of each individual sample to better reflect the character or tone.
+Top Tip: Remember you can also change the picture of each individual sample to better reflect the character, vibe or tone.
 This will also help your samples stand out in search.
 Example below.

 2. Make sure you have the right tones